 To achieve these goals, we have consolidated several global offices across the University and within the Institute under the Associate Provost for Global Affairs.
 This allows for new learning and research opportunities for undergraduate and graduate students, as well as enhanced services for our international students, scholars, and faculty.

-By providing new organizational clarity for global activities across Northwestern, we have an unprecedented opportunity to increase Northwestern’s global strength and presence, and to amplify our impact on our students, faculty, staff, and the world.
-The changes will ensure Northwestern students graduate with the widest worldview possible, magnify expertise that addresses global concerns across the world, and facilitate the integration of that expertise with theory and practice.
+By providing organizational clarity for global activities across Northwestern, we have an unprecedented opportunity to increase Northwestern’s global strength and presence, and to amplify our impact on our students, faculty, staff, and the world.
+The changes magnify expertise that addresses global concerns across the world, facilitate the integration of that expertise with theory and practice, and ensure Northwestern students graduate with the widest worldview possible.

-It’s been an impactful year so far for global affairs at Northwestern, and we’ve only just begun.
+It’s been an impactful year for global affairs at Northwestern, and we’ve only just begun.
 We encourage you to subscribe to news and event updates to keep up with the latest.